 HOW YOU’LL MAKE A DIFFERENCE FOR OAKLAND KIDS

-As an ongoing volunteer, you will spend at least one hour a week at an Oakland public schools.
-We will pair you with one classroom in one school so you can create a lasting connection with the teacher and students.
+As an ongoing volunteer, you will spend at least one hour a week at an Oakland public school.
+We will pair you with one classroom so you can create lasting connections with teacher and students.

-We help you complete all of the on-boarding steps (see below) and connect you with a school that is a great fit for your volunteer talents.
-Here’s where we need your help the most:
+Our staff will help you complete all on-boarding steps, and match you with a school that is a great fit for your volunteer talents.

-If you can only volunteer occasionally, please register here and we will reach out to you with one-time volunteer opportunities as they come up throughout the school year.
+If you can only volunteer occasionally, please register below to join our mailing list and hear about one-time volunteer opportunities throughout the school year.